basp/linie/src/Genie/README.md

 # genie
-**Genie** is a generic `Linie`.
+**Genie** is a generic [Linie](https://github.com/basp/linie).
 It supports math over generic floating point types in .NET.
 At the same time it tries to be practical for a basic ray tracing kernel and number library.
 The main goal is education with reasonable performance.
 We try to strike a balance between understandable and still somewhat usable in a real scenario (by default).
 That being said, any optimization tricks are very much welcome, theres likely a way to incorporate them in manner that will not interfere with the primary goals.

 ## context
 Using C# it is not possible to straight port template types as you might see them in C++ code.
 This is good since it avoids a lot of problems but also bad in that porting is not straightforward.